-The California Wine Institute appointed Spear Communications to organise its annual London tasting and R & R Teamwork to front its PR campaign.
+The California Wine Institute appointed Spear Communications to organise its relaunch tasting in London in 2017 and R & R Teamwork to front its PR campaign.

 Spear Communications organises the annual trade tasting for a group of prestigious Bordeaux châteaux in London in the spring.

 Members of this group include Branaire-Ducru, Canon, Canon La Gaffelière, Gazin, Guiraud, Léoville Poyferré, Montrose, Pontet-Canet, Rauzan-Ségla and Smith Haut Lafitte.
 The tasting showcases recent vintages from each portfolio.

 The Union des Grands Crus de Bordeaux, representing the most prestigious châteaux in the Gironde, Médoc, Graves and Pessac-Léognan, Sauternes and Barsac, Saint Emilion and Pomerol, hosts an annual tasting in London in October.

 Around 115 members from this distinguished group show wines from the latest bottled vintage presented by the owners or representatives of these Grands Crus estates.